 Edenred has renewed its commitment to Class40 yachtsman Emmanuel Le Roch, for a second season of adventures under Edenred colors.
-In the sights next fall, the participation in the Transat Jacques Vabre, a double-handed race between Le Havre, France and Salvador da Bahia in Brazil, with his partner Basile Bourgnon.
+In the sights starting October 27, the participation in the Transat Jacques Vabre, a double-handed race between Le Havre, France and Salvador da Bahia in Brazil, with his partner Basile Bourgnon.

 Emmanuel's 2019 logbook